trailofbits/osquery-extensions/README.md

 Experimental extensions:
  * **network_monitor**: Provides an event-based table that lists DNS requests performed by the endpoint.
 Uses libpcap and Pcap++ to capture and parse network requests.
+ * bcc_publisher: Implements event-based tables in eBPF using BCC.

 ## Build Dependencies